daosul/Azure-DataFactory/Samples/ADFSecurePublish/README.md

     $azureAdApplication.ApplicationId.Guid
 8. Add the secret corresponding to the KeyVaultCertClientId variable (generated above in step 4) to the KeyVault and assign the identifier SecurePublishAdfClientSecret to it.

+# How to associate a cert with a Key Vault
+To begin, you need to already have a certificate that you will use to associate with the key vault.
+You will also need to have a Key Vault set up.
+If you don’t have one already created, you can set one up in the Azure portal.
+We will also create a new AAD app so note the AAD app ID (bullet point 5) this will be used in the KeyVault Certificate Client ID user setting.
+1. Open up PowerShell
+2. Log in to Azure by typing in the cmd:
+	Login-AzureRmAccount
+3. Change to the subscription you wish to use by typing the cmd:
+	Select-AzureRmSubscription -SubscriptionId "&lt;enter subscription ID here&gt;"
+4. Import your certificate (.cer file).
+If you have a .pfx file you can export the cer file from it.
+Enter the following commands in powershell:
+	$x509 = New-Object System.Security.Cryptography.X509Certificates.X509Certificate2
+	$x509.Import("&lt;Enter path to cer file here&gt;")
+	$now = [System.DateTime]::Now
+	$yearfromnow = [System.DateTime]::Parse("2022-07-31") #&lt;Put the end date the same as the expiry date of the certificate&gt;
+	$credValue = [System.Convert]::ToBase64String($x509.GetRawCertData())
+5. Create a new AD application by entering the cmd:
+	$adapp = New-AzureRmADApplication -DisplayName "&lt;Enter a name of AAD app&gt;" -HomePage "&lt;Enter a URL here, it can be anything&gt;" -IdentifierUris "&lt;Enter a unique URL here, it can be anything&gt;" -CertValue $credValue -StartDate $now -EndDate $yearfromnow
+6. Create an AD service principal for this application and associate it with the Key vault:
+	$sp = New-AzureRmADServicePrincipal -ApplicationId $adapp.ApplicationId
+	Set-AzureRmKeyVaultAccessPolicy -VaultName '&lt;Enter name of Key Vault&gt;' -ServicePrincipalName $adapp.ApplicationId.Guid -PermissionsToSecrets get

 # Configuring Secure Publish user settings
 The settings required for Secure Publish can be configured by going to